JetBrains-Research/CFPQ-on-GPGPU/README.md

 ###Quick start

-0. Clone this repo
+1. Clone this repo

+2. Extract Data forlder from Data.tar.xz.

-1. Build docker image.
+3. Build docker image.
 All tests should run inside docker, so first of all you should build image via `Dockerfile` in root folder.
 We use `ubuntu 18.04` with `CUDA` compability as main image and install `anaconda`, `mono`, `m4ri library` and some usefull utilites.
 Builded image has entrypoint for run testing, so generate tests description file and run docker with mounting project root folder.

-2. Generate tests description.
+4. Generate tests description.
 For testing system we use `tests.csv` file which describes all tests, we need it because differents tests may use same files, you can't run testing **without** this file.
 For creating this file you can use `test_utils/build_testset.py` script, it has only parameter ‒ path to folder with data.
 For example, if your data stores in `data` folder, run this command for generate tests description: